 Simple English definitions for legal terms

-Read a random definition: criminal complaint
+Read a random definition: balance of probability

 Give, devise, and bequeath means to transfer property by will.
 This is when someone decides who will get their things after they die.
 It's like making a list of who gets what.
 Give is usually enough to say instead of using all three words.